TeraNovaLP/Advent-of-Code/README.md

 chmod +x start.sh && ./start.sh
 ```

-After that you can run the script in yout browser under the port 8080 (e. g. `http://localhost:8080/1/1.php`).
+After that you can run the scripts in yout browser under the port 8080 (e. g. `http://localhost:8080/1/1.php`).